Lyon0129/cse15l-lab-reports/index.md

     ServerHttpHandler.handle(final HttpExchange exchange)

-    This is the method in ServerHttpHandler that is called every time there is an HTTP request to the server's context path.
-It manages the request-response lifecycle. handler.handleRequest(exchange.getRequestURI())
+    This is the method in ServerHttpHandler that is called every time there is an HTTP request to the server's context path handler.handleRequest(exchange.getRequestURI())

     Within the handle method, this line is invoked to process the request URI, which will include the query part with the new message ("How are you").
 It calls the handleRequest method of the URLHandler interface that ServerHttpHandler has been initialized with.
 The actual handling logic (parsing the request and formulating a response) would be within this method.